RickS80/wk12d3_polymorphism_and_composition_quiz_hw/readme.md

 COMPOSITION
 WHAT DO WE MEAN BY 'COMPOSITION' IN REFERENCE TO OBJECT-ORIENTED PROGRAMMING?

+Composition refers to 'HAS A' principle of classes rather than looking at a class in terms of 'IS A'. i.e. a class is composed of elements such as a hotel is composed of rooms, or a car is composed of an engine.

+Composition allows a class to use a behaviour common to other classes.

 WHEN WOULD YOU USE COMPOSITION?
 PROVIDE A SIMPLE EXAMPLE IN JAVA.

+Often inheritance does not scale well and gets messy, thus using composition tools such as interfaces will assist.

+Setting up an inheritance will mean that multiple classes can access the same behaviour.
+An example would be a wizard with several 'IFlyable' objects such as a magic carpet, broomstick or dragon.
+Each of the objects would get the 'fly' behaviour from interface 'IFlyable' although they would otherwise be different.

 WHAT IS/ARE THE ADVANTAGE(S) OF USING COMPOSITION?
+Classes can implement multiple interfaces whereas they can only extend one inheritance Code becomes dry and scalable as the behaviour can be used across multiple classes that are otherwise different We can swap in and out these behaviours at run time Using an abstraction which low level modules can implement makes the code extendable.

 WHAT HAPPENS TO THE BEHAVIOURS WHEN THE OBJECT COMPOSED OF THEM IS DESTROYED?
+If a low level object is destroyed, it will make no difference to the behaviours.
+There may be other objects that use the same behaviours and these would not be impacted.
+There would however be an issue if the behaviour itself was deleted.